learn-co-curriculum/hs-ruby-methods-stay-fresh/README.md

 type: stay-fresh
 ---

-#Stay Fresh: Methods
+## Stay Fresh: Methods

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTNX1c5UX-hAZrPPR5STGx5KIN6bJ9SMBuPABVoodQ_J5L4VPgQ">

 Let's stay fresh on Ruby methods.
-Here are a few challenges you can jump in to to practice defining methods:
+Here are a few challenges you can jump into to practice defining methods:

 1. Define a currency converter from Dollars to Japanese Yen (The exchange rate is currently 1 Dollar = 105 Yen).